pragsmike/PromptCritical/docs/ai-assistant-usage.md

     *   **Incorporate Feedback Directly and Precisely:** When a correction is given, update your internal representation of the code immediately and exactly as provided.
     *   **Preserve Context:** Do not remove developer comments or existing logic without discussing the reason.

+# Critique and Reflections

+Periodically upload the pack to a different assistant and ask it to critique the documentation and then the codebase.
+Have it look for discrepancies between the two.